 - You may want to work through your additional pre-licensing coursework at the same time.

-For these reasons, some people spend two years earning their trainee hours.
+For these reasons, this can be the longest step in becoming a real estate appraiser.
+Some people spend two years earning their trainee hours.

 Step 4: Take Additional Pre-Licensing Coursework

 It’s no longer necessary to obtain an associate degree before you can be licensed (hooray!).
-However, you’ll need to take additional appraisal coursework before your licensing exam.
+To become a real estate appraiser, however, you’ll need to take additional appraisal coursework before your licensing exam.
 In most states, it won’t matter whether you take them before, alongside, or after your trainee hours.

 The minimum coursework required by the AQB includes: